ceciliasalvatore/supervised-discretization/README.md

 # supervised-discretization

-# FCCA

-This repository contains the experimental code for the paper <a href="https://arxiv.org/abs/2211.09894">Supervised Feature Compression based on Counterfactual Analysis</a>
+This repository contains the code for the paper <a href="https://arxiv.org/abs/2211.09894">Supervised Feature Compression based on Counterfactual Analysis</a>

 ## Installation